abhikothari091/Visual-Question-Answering-bot/README.md

   1. **Stacking**: Simple concatenation of image and text features.
   2. **Cross Attention**: Mutual interaction between image and text features to amplify shared information.
   3. **Skip Connections**: Residual connections added to preserve the original features and prevent bottlenecks.
 This approach yielded the best accuracy.

-#### Model Pipeline
-Below is a high-level diagram illustrating the architecture:
-*(Replace this line with a markdown image link to your diagram.)*

 ---